 The decline of architectural integrity is just one more facet of the prolific and ongoing devolution of our culture.
 The Architectural Observer calls it like it is!
 Are there more important and pressing issues facing us now?
 Yes, but everyone needs a distraction from those other issues once in a while.
 And besides, this is relevant and much more fun!

-There are three kinds of distractions here:
+There are four kinds of distractions here:

 OBSERVATIONS highlights the lowlights of our built environment – and observes occasional architectural details which might otherwise be overlooked.